 Nearby are the Royal Botanical Gardens, established by Charles III and designed by Francesco Sabatini and Juan de Villanueva, architect of the Prado.
 It is understandable that the ruler of a great empire in the Americas should be interested in collecting exotic species.
 Charles III, in fact, financed plant-collecting expeditions to Mexico, Columbia, Peru and Chile.
 Despite the fact that the garden lost many valuable trees in a tornado in 1886, most of its important exhibits remain.
 The garden is shaded by large specimens of tree of heaven (Ailanthus altissima), cork oaks, camphor trees, eucalyptus, olives, European field elms and mulberries, walnuts, nettle trees and crape myrtle, among many others.
 In 2005 a modern addition designed by well-known Spanish landscape architect Fernando Caruncho, with architect Pablo Carvajal, was commissioned to house the extensive bonsai collection of former Spanish Prime Minister Felipe González.
 The new garden called the ‘Terraza de los Laureles’ consists of an elevated avenue, a central square with a pond and a small greenhouse, and provides a grand panorama of the historic gardens below.

 We then visit a landscaped rose garden created as an oasis in the city by its owner, a ‘rose expert’ and artist specialising in painting botanical motifs on ceramics and porcelain, as well as an exceptional cook.
 We shall tour the rose beds and enjoy lunch in the gardens.
-The remainder of the afternoon will be at leisure.
 (Overnight Madrid) BL

 - El Capricho Park